rollbar/docs/onboarding/android.md

 ## Sending Messages & Errors to Rollbar

-By default the Rollbar SDK will report all uncaught exceptions to Rollbar.
+By default the rollbar-android SDK will report all uncaught exceptions to Rollbar.

 To report caught exceptions, call `reportException()`: